nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### Adding an event:

-When you have a lot of events, you can add them to the calendar list in different types, including school events, such as`lecture`, `tutorial`, `exam`, and `lab` events, and other events in `activitie` type.
+When you have new events, you can add them to the calendar list in different types, including school events, such as`lecture`, `tutorial`, `exam`, and `lab` events, and other events in `activitie` type.
 You can add `lecture`, `tutorial`, and `lab` events as recurring events, but the `exam` and `activitie` events cannot be recurring.
 When you add events to the list, you can use `lect`, `lab`, `tut`, `exam` or `act` command in following formats: